 Secondary structural elements are those elements of the building that are not part of either the primary lateral or primary gravity structural systems but nevertheless are required to transfer inertial and vertical loads.
 Examples of secondary structural elements include precast panels, curtain wall framing systems, heavy internal partitions, stairs, significant building services and large building ornaments.

-This defintion aligns with definitions in which categorises elements into primary, secondary, or non-structural. (refer to Practice Advisory 19).
+This defintion aligns with definitions in The Seismic assessment of existing buildings which categorises elements into primary, secondary, or non-structural. (refer to Practice Advisory 19).

 Make secondary structural element design and construction monitoring the responsibility of an engineer with suitable competency and qualifications in structural engineering, such as a Chartered Professional Engineer (CPEng), who is appropriately experienced in the application of earthquake actions.